Cetacean: Internal phylogeny

-The term 'great whales' covers those currently regulated by the International Whaling Commission:

-the Odontoceti families Physeteridae (sperm whales), Ziphiidae (beaked whales), and Kogiidae (pygmy and dwarf sperm whales); and all the Mysticeti families Balaenidae (right and bowhead whales), Cetotheriidae (pygmy right whales), Eschrichtiidae (grey whales), and some of the Balaenopteridae (minke, Bryde's, sei, blue and fin; not Eden's and Omura's whales).
+The term 'great whales' covers those currently regulated by the International Whaling Commission: the Odontoceti families Physeteridae (sperm whales), Ziphiidae (beaked whales), and Kogiidae (pygmy and dwarf sperm whales); and Mysticeti families Balaenidae (right and bowhead whales), Cetotheriidae (pygmy right whales), Eschrichtiidae (grey whales), as well as part of the family Balaenopteridae (minke, Bryde's, sei, blue and fin; not Eden's and Omura's whales).

-Status

 Threats

 The primary threats to cetaceans come from people, both directly from whaling or drive hunting and indirect threats from fishing and pollution.

 Whaling

 Whaling is the practice of hunting whales, mainly baleen and sperm whales.
 This activity has gone on since the Stone Age.

 In the Middle Ages, reasons for whaling included their meat, oil usable as fuel and the jawbone, which was used in house construction.
 At the end of the Middle Ages, early whaling fleets aimed at baleen whales, such as bowheads.
 In the 16th and 17th centuries, the Dutch fleet had about 300 whaling ships with 18,000 crewmen.

 In the 18th and 19th centuries, baleen whales especially were hunted for their baleen, which was used as a replacement for wood, or in products requiring strength and flexibility such as corsets and crinoline skirts.
 In addition, the spermaceti found in the sperm whale was used as a machine lubricant and the ambergris as a material for pharmaceutical and perfume industries.
 In the second half of the 19th century, the explosive harpoon was invented, leading to a massive increase in the catch size.

 Large ships were used as "mother" ships for the whale handlers.
 In the first half of the 20th century, whales were of great importance as a supplier of raw materials.
 Whales were intensively hunted during this time; in the 1930s, 30,000 whales were killed.
 This increased to over 40,000 animals per year up to the 1960s, when stocks of large baleen whales collapsed.

 Most hunted whales are now threatened, with some great whale populations exploited to the brink of extinction.
 Atlantic and Korean gray whale populations were completely eradicated and the North Atlantic right whale population fell to some 300–600.
 The blue whale population is estimated to be around 14,000.